I received my BA in mathematics and computer science in 2001 from the Technion.

 I have been a professor of computer science at Princeton University since 2015.
 I joined Princeton in 2011 as an assistant professor.

-With my students and postdocs I work in complexity theory, the theory of real computation, machine learning, algorithms, game theory, and applications of computer science in healthcare and medicine.
+With my students and postdocs I work on theoretical computer science, and its connections to other disciplines, especially in information theory, mathematical analysis, and economics.
 You can find my publications here.
-My research is supported by a number of awards, including a 2011 Sloan Fellowship and a 2013 Packard Fellowship.
+My research is supported by a number of awards, including a 2013 Packard Fellowship and a 2019 NSF Waterman award.

 I’ve been married to Anna since 2007.
 You can find her website [here].